binaryphile/docker-redmine/README.md

 if you have one processor, I suggest you have at least 2 worker processes.

-A unicorn feature which containers render useless is the hot-upgrade behavior.
-Since unicorn is inside the container, when you upgrade the container you have to stop unicorn completely.
+Containers make the hot-upgrade feature of unicorn useless, since you're scrapping the entire container when you upgrade and unicorn is inside it.
 There isn't a comparable feature in my setup here, but you can certainly investigate [hipache], which is the Docker company's project for orchestrating container upgrades, among other features.

 ### Running a Proxy Server